 When driving in a city or highway, try to maintain a constant speed, that will help the engine put less effort to accelerate or decelerate unnecessarily.
 This will help reduce fuel consumption.

 #Tip 8 – Keep the Windows rolled up at high speeds

-Driving with AC on and glasses rolled up will actually help the car move easy because when windows are open, the car faces more air-drag due to cross ventilation through car, thus consuming more fuel.
+Driving with AC on and glasses rolled up will actually help the car move easily because when windows are open, the car faces more air-drag due to cross ventilation through the car, thus consuming more fuel.
 So always try to keep windows rolled up especially when driving at high speeds.